AlexRogalskiy/Diffy/docs/index.md

 ## General Description

-`Comparalyzer` is a simple library to provide the differences between two Java objects.
+`Diffy` is a simpleasy library to provide the differences between two Java objects.

 ## Introduction